diogoemoreira/AloneWithSpiders/README.md

 ## How to capture ECG data with Biosignals Plux
 - Connect Biosignals Plux to the computer
-- Start the Node.js server (available on [WebSocketExample]([https://github.com/diogoemoreira/AloneWithSpiders/tree/main/WebSocketExample) )
+- Start the Node.js server, available on [WebSocketExample]([https://github.com/diogoemoreira/AloneWithSpiders/tree/main/WebSocketExample)
 - Start Alone with Spiders in the Meta Quest 2
 - Stop the Node.js server to complete the ECG capture